vlasscontreras/gragrid/readme.txt

 The field dropdowns show the [Field Label](https://docs.gravityforms.com/common-field-settings/#field-label) or [Admin Field Label](https://docs.gravityforms.com/common-field-settings/#admin-field-label), so make sure you have either of those set up in your fields.
 Or both, it's also a good practice for accessibility!

+= Why I don't see any custom fields in the form settings? =

+The custom field mapping won't appear unless you have at least 1 custom field in your SendGrid account, so make sure you have at least one.

 = Can this plugin be installed at the same time as the official SendGrid Gravity Forms add-on? =

 Yes.
 The official add-on and this plugin have different purposes and do not have conflicts in between.